backstage/backstage/plugins/graphql-common/README.md

 ### Codegen/TypeScript

-If you use Codegen to generate an output schema to use it for validating frontend queries and/or TypeScript to have type checking in GraphQL modules resolvers.
-You'll need modify your codegen config.
+If you use Codegen to generate an output schema to use it for validating frontend queries and/or TypeScript to have type checking in GraphQL modules resolvers, you'll need modify your codegen config.

 1. First of all create a `schema.ts` file with `transformSchema` function and pass all your GraphQL files

 ```ts
 import { resolvePackagePath } from '@backstage/backend-common';